Start Your Adventure Outdoor Recreation

 Outdoor Pursuit’s Shawn Olesewski provides guidance, training and leadership to each instructor.
 He prepares them to lead others safely and ethically.

 New to climbing, looking for a place to climb, climbing with a group or hosting a birthday party?
-Contact firstname.lastname@example.org for more information.
+Fill out the Climbing Wall Group and Party Request form to get more information about the details of having a party or group event at the climbing wall.

 Duluth is your destination for outdoor fun!
 Start your college journey with an adventure sponsored by Outdoor PURSUIT!
 Join us Aug.
-25-Sept.
-2, 2022 for rock climbing, canoeing or backpacking and leave with new friends and a head start on college.
+24-Sept.
+1, 2023 for rock climbing, canoeing or backpacking and leave with new friends and a head start on college.
 These adventures are guided by highly-trained and nationally certified student guides.
 No experience is necessary.

 $250.
 This covers meals, transportation, instruction, group equipment, meals and souvenir.